 Every GUI mod has four squares at the corners; click on one of those white squares with the mouse button 1 (left mouse button), hold & drag it.

 If you want to change the size of multiple GUI mods at once, you need to use the mod locking feature.

 Other GUI editor features

 Mod Snapping - if this feature is enabled, GUI mods lock onto the grid lines.
 It allows you to align mods easier.

 The “Help” button – once you click on it, it shows a small tutorial on how to move GUI mods.
 To close it, click anywhere on your screen.

-The “Reset defaults” button – once you click on it twice, all of your GUI mods will reset their GUI configurations.
-This feature is useful if your GUI mods get glitched or are no longer visible (if you get an issue like this, report it to staff).
+The “Reset defaults” button – once you click on it twice, all your GUI mods will reset their GUI configurations.
+This feature is helpful if your GUI mods get glitched or are no longer visible (if you get an issue like this, report it to our staff on the forums).

 Commonly reported problems

 The most common problem is related to the “GUI Debug” feature.
 If it is enabled, it shows the GUI editor like this:

 Most people have reported this feature as a bug, but it’s a feature meant for developers.
 It can be disabled by toggling the “GUI Debug” switch in Badlion Client graphics settings.